kamilkowalski/elixir_opentelemetry_datadog_example/README.md

 You'll need **Docker**.

+This example uses a Docker image that is compatible with Apple Silicon (see [this discussion](https://elixirforum.com/t/building-elixir-erlang-linux-amd64-application-image-on-apple-silicon/43913) for more information.
+For other cases you can use the `elixir:latest` container image.

 First, add your Datadog API key.
-This example assume you have a file in you home directory called `sandbox.docker.env` that contains:
+This example assumes you have a file in you home directory called `sandbox.docker.env` that contains:

 ```
 DD_API_KEY=<Datadog API Key>